RedisLabs/redislabs-docs/content/rs/databases/import-export/import-data.md

 To import data into a database:

-1. In **databases**, click on the database that you want to import data to.
+1. Sign in to the admin console and then select **Databases** from the main menu.
-1. In **configuration**, at the bottom of the page click **Import**.
+1. Select the target database from the list.
+1. From the **Configuration** tab, locate and then select the **Import** button.
-1. Select the location to import the data from and enter the connection details.
+1. Acknowledge the warning to continue the operation.
-1. Select **Receive email notification on success/failure**, if you want to receive email notifications about the import process.
+1. From the **Import** dialog, enter the details for the import data.
+These vary according to the storage location.
+1. To receive email notifications, place a checkmark in the **Receive email notification on success/failure** option.
-1. Click **Import**.
+1. Select **Import**.

 ## Supported storage services

-The storage services that are supported for import are:
+You can import data from a variety of services, ranging from local servers to cloud services.

+Earlier versions of Redis Enterprise Software supported OpenStack Swift as an storage location; however, that support ended [30 November 2020]({{< relref "/rs/release-notes/rs-5-6-0-april-2020#end-of-life" >}}).
+As a result, that option is no longer available.

 ### HTTP server